 Step 7: Well taken care of utilitarian places

 In a good feng shui house all the areas that are usually not paid much attention to are still loved and well taken care of.
 From the bathroom to the laundry room, from your closets to the basement and the garage — all these spaces need care as they are still part of your house.
-You cannot really hide anything or neglect it in your house – it is like neglecting a specific part of your body.
+You cannot really hide anything or neglect it in your house — it is like neglecting a specific part of your body.
 For good feng shui, the house as a whole needs order and proper care, as well as a basic loving treatment.
-Know that there is there no hiding of any spaces in a good feng shui house!
+Know that there is there no hiding any space in a good feng shui house!
 Every part of your home is connected to every other part (again, just like in the physical body).

 Is there more to a good feng shui house?
 Yes, of course, there is always more!
 These 7 steps, however, should serve as a good foundation to help understand the basics of a good feng shui house.
 Later on, you can proceed to a deeper exploration of how to create a good feng shui house for your specific feng shui birth element.

 Photo source: StyleatHome